dongdong/Notes/Data/Statistics/IntroStats.md

-# Introduction to Descriptive Statistics @ Udacity
+# Introduction to Statistics @ Udacity

 ### 1. Intro to Research Methods